Bardepic/aunomdesdieux/wp-content/plugins/guest-author-name/readme.txt

 2. Post with Guest Author
 3. Settings Page
 == Changelog ==
+= 4.32 =
+Fix avatar image for commente
+Keep existing avatar url structure (should fix amp image width issue) = 4.31 =
+Update for AMP
+Fix avatar image size
+Move inline script to external script
+= 4.30 =
+Add code to disable guest author in comment section on posts Add code to open guest author link in a new window
+= 4.25 =
+Add automerge
+= 4.20 =
+Update
+= 4.12 =
+Update notices, update readme description
+= 4.11 =
+= Attempt to fix Yoast canonical in paged archive/blog when a guest author is the first author in the list.
+= Correct wording in settings =
+= 4.10 =
+= Fix errors saving post in guttenberg editor =
+= 4.03 =
+= Fix 4.0 beta to handle empty values
+= 4.02 =
+= Change in 4.00 is now beta +
+= 4.01 =
+= Beta version to test change in 4.00
+= 4.00 =
+= Filter guest authors out of author archive  =
 = 3.99 =
 = Fix for abspath warning message =
 = 3.98